An overview of rezonateR for Rezonator users

 not supported in Rezonator.
 There are also other operations you may want

-to perform on rezrDF
+to perform on rezrDFs.

 To cater to users of different habits and skill levels, I have

-introduced three different levels of rezrDF
+introduced three different levels of rezrDFs.

-can be quickly picked up by everyone, including base R users, and covers the most basic operations you would want to do to arezrDF
+EasyEditcan be quickly picked up by everyone, including base R users, and covers the most basic operations you would want to do to arezrDF(e.g.addField(),changeFieldForeign())TidyRezis easy to pick up for tidyverse users, though there is some learning curve for others (e.g.rez_mutate(),rez_left_join())Core engine: These are mostly functions that I use within

-), but do be aware that I may make changes to these without notice, since I will assume that most users have little use for them.
+rezonateRunder the hood.
+Users who want maximum flexibility may also use them (e.g.lowerToHigher(),createLeftJoinUpdate()), but do be aware that I may make changes to these without notice, since I will assume that most users have little use for them.

-Crucially, while EasyEdit
+Crucially, while EasyEdit and TidyRez

 syntax are very similar within each category, functions within the core

-engine are a lot more divergent, and EasyEdit
+engine are a lot more divergent, and EasyEdit and

-also differ considerably in their syntax.
+TidyRez also differ considerably in their syntax.
 So if you

-, minimising the use of
+are comfortable with TidyRez, minimising the use of

-may make your code look more consistent, and vice
+EasyEdit may make your code look more consistent, and vice

 versa.